-Gallivan, a Democrat, was the representative for Massachusetts's 12th congressional district from 1927 to 1929.
+Gallivan was the representative for Massachusetts’s 12th congressional district and was a Democrat.
+He served from 1927 to 1929.

 From Feb 1914 to Mar 1928, Gallivan missed 767 of 1,630 roll call votes, which is 47.1%.
 This is much worse than the median of 16.7% among the lifetime records of representatives serving in Mar 1928.
 The chart below reports missed votes over time.

 |Dec 1913-Feb 1914||1||1||100.0%||99th|

 |Dec 1918-Mar 1919||63||15||23.8%||68th|

 |Dec 1922-Mar 1923||60||38||63.3%||91st|

 |Dec 1923-Feb 1924||16||7||43.8%||98th|

 |Dec 1924-Mar 1925||54||7||13.0%||83rd|